 The provision of aid to North Korea has given Congress a vehicle to influence U.S. policy toward the DPRK.
-From 1998 until the United States halted funding for KEDO in FY2003, Congress a.
-Estimate.

-included in each Foreign Operations Appropriation requirements that the President certify progress in nuclear and missile negotiations with North Korea before allocating money to KEDO operations.
+From 1998 until the United States halted funding for KEDO in FY2003, Congress included in each Foreign Operations Appropriation requirements that the President certify progress in nuclear and missile negotiations with North Korea before allocating money to KEDO operations.
 To support the Six-Party Talks, Congress provided funds for energy assistance in the FY2008 Supplemental Appropriations Act (P.L.
 110-252).
 Also in this bill, Congress gave authority to the executive branch to waive Arms Export Control Act sanctions on Pyongyang.
-This waiver has not yet been issued by the President.
-Congress has encouraged continued funding for the denuclearization of North Korea, for example in the FY2008 Defense Authorization Act (see "Denuclearization Assistance" section below).
+This waiver has not yet been issued.
+Congress has in the past supported funding for the denuclearization of North Korea, for example in the FY2008 Defense Authorization Act (see "Denuclearization Assistance" section below).

-Summary of the FY2009 Supplemental Request
+Summary of the FY2009 Supplemental Appropriations Act

-The Obama Administration has asked for additional funds in the FY2009 Supplemental Appropriations, which requests that \$95 million be available under the Economic Support Funds (ESF) to potentially pay for heavy fuel oil (HFO) and \$81.5 million be available to potentially pay for the dismantlement of nuclear facilities and other denuclearization work in North Korea (for details, see "Heavy Fuel Oil Shipments" and "Denuclearization Assistance" below).
-It is unclear whether Congress will approve such funds in light of North Korea's announced withdrawal from the Six-Party process.
+The Obama Administration asked for additional funds in the FY2009 Supplemental Appropriations, including \$95 million under the Economic Support Funds (ESF) to potentially pay for heavy fuel oil (HFO) and \$81.5 million to be available to potentially pay for the dismantlement of nuclear facilities and other denuclearization work in North Korea (for details, see "Heavy Fuel Oil Shipments" and "Denuclearization Assistance" below).
+However, due to North Korea's announced withdrawal from the Six-Party process and subsequent missile and nuclear tests, Congress did not approve these funds.
+The President signed the bill on June 24, 2009 (P.L.
+111-32).